ewdowiak/Sicilian_Translator/README.md

 ##  Data Sources

 Our largest source of parallel text are issues of the literary journal [_Arba Sicula_](http://www.arbasicula.org/).
 We mixed that data with [Arthur Dieli](http://www.dieli.net/)'s translations of poetry, proverbs and Giuseppe Pitrè's [_Folk Tales_](https://scn.wikipedia.org/wiki/F%C3%A0uli,_nueddi_e_cunti_pupulari_siciliani).
-And to "learn" Sicilian, we also collected parallel text from the [_Mparamu lu sicilianu_](http://www.arbasicula.org/LegasOnlineStore.html#!/26-Learn-Sicilian-Mparamu-lu-sicilianu-by-Gaetano-Cipolla/p/82865121/category=0) textbook by [Gaetano Cipolla](https://en.wikipedia.org/wiki/Gaetano_Cipolla) (2013) and from Kirk Bonner's [_Introduction to Sicilian Grammar_](http://www.arbasicula.org/LegasOnlineStore.html#!/28-An-Introduction-to-Sicilian-Grammar-by-J-K-Kirk-Bonner-Edited-by-Gaetano-Cipolla/p/82865123/category=0) (2001).
+And to "learn" Sicilian, we also collected text from Gaetano Cipolla's [_Learn Sicilian_](https://arbasicula.org/books/#!/26-Learn-Sicilian-Mparamu-lu-sicilianu-by-Gaetano-Cipolla/p/82865121) and [_Learn Sicilian Two_](https://arbasicula.org/books/#!/Learn-Sicilian-II/p/425419257) textbooks and from Kirk Bonner's [_Introduction to Sicilian Grammar_](https://arbasicula.org/books/#!/28-An-Introduction-to-Sicilian-Grammar-by-J-K-Kirk-Bonner-Edited-by-Gaetano-Cipolla/p/82865123).

 The ["Developing a Parallel Corpus"](https://www.doviak.net/pages/ml-sicilian/ml-scn_p03.shtml) article provides a longer discussion of our data sources and introduces the question of how much parallel text is needed to create a good translator.